Definition

 Audit Records

-To support detection, the OS maintains audit records (logs) containing:
+The OS maintains audit records containing:

 Reference Monitor